Brand development that increases sales velocity, guaranteed.

 2. Don’t be afraid to be a broken record.

 We realize that there are only so many times a person can get away with asking someone to repeat themselves without sounding like a moron (twice), but if you are not entirely sure about what your client needs, do what needs to be done to avoid misunderstandings.
-Nine times out of ten, clients are actually happy to make his or her desires crystal clear.
+Nine times out of ten, clients are happy to make their desires crystal clear.

 3. Don’t always behave as if you know better.

-Projecting an aura of expertise is your best weapon for warding off unnecessary and unwanted adjustments.
-If you can delineate the reasons why a client’s choices are poor with a well-composed, clear, emotionless recitation of data, facts and historical examples, you are more likely to persuade than if your arguments are personal taste and emotion-based.
-Yes, the client should heed your every word; yes, the client should simply nod, smile and hand you a huge check, but most of the time, this won’t happen.
+Projecting an aura of expertise is your best defense against unnecessary and unwanted adjustments.
+Suppose you can delineate the reasons why a client’s choices are poor with a well-composed, straightforward, emotionless recitation of data, facts, and historical examples.
+In that case, you are more likely to persuade than if your arguments are personal taste and emotion-based.
+Yes, the client should heed your every word; yes, the client should nod, smile, and hand you a huge check, but most of the time, this won’t happen.
 We’d love to tell you that there exists some magic wand that makes clients listen to you no matter what, but, sadly, there isn’t.

 4. Assumption, bad; anticipation, good.

-Semantics you say?
+Semantics, you say?
 Well, perhaps, but anticipation differs from assumption in that assumption implies an almost dismissive attitude; an ability to predict someone’s wants and reactions without giving the matter much thought.
-Anticipation, however, requires a huge amount of previous study.
-Anticipation can be considered a kind of a series of strategies with multiple options, all of which have been formulated based upon a solid foundation of evidence and consideration.
+Anticipation, however, requires a considerable amount of previous study.
+Anticipation can be considered a series of strategies with multiple options, all of which have been formulated based on a solid foundation of evidence and consideration.
 See the difference?
 An assumption is a shortcut, whereas an anticipation is a proactive gathering of potential solutions.
 A longcut, if you will.

 Data-Driven Brand Development